(7 Simple Steps)

-To secure and register your brand name it must be unique, not too similar to another registered name, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the state and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.
+To secure and register your brand name it must be unique, and must not contain any restricted wording.
+To check if your name is available, conduct a business entity search through the state, and if you expect any potential trademark issues, conduct another quick search using the TESS System through the U.S. Patent Office.

-Keep in mind your name must contain words like “Corporation”, “Incorporated”, “Company”, or “Limited”.
-Abbreviations like “Corp.”, “Inc.”, “Co.” or “Ltd.” are also fine.
-If needed, file an Application for Reservation of a Business Name form with the VA Corp.
-Commission that’s good for 120 days.
+Keep in mind your name must contain the word “Corporation”, “Incorporated”, “Company”, or “Limited”, or the abbreviation “Corp”, “Inc”, “Co” or “Ltd”.
+If needed, file an Application for Reservation of a Business Name with the VA Corporation Commission.

 Filing Fee: $10

-A Virginia Registered Agent is a certified individual or business entity that acts as an intermediary, receiving and helping to handle/process all official documents on your corp’s behalf.
-They must be a legal resident of the state or registered to conduct business and have a VA street address where they can be reached at all times during regular M-F workhours.
+A Virginia Registered Agent is a certified individual or business entity that acts as an intermediary between you and the state, receiving official documents on your corporation’s behalf.
+They must be a legal resident of the state, or an entity registered to conduct business in Virginia.
+Either way, they must have a VA street address where they can be reached during regular work hours (Monday through Friday, 9 am to 5 pm).

-That said, you can hire an outside professional service and pay up to $160/year, or get an agent free of charge when you incorporate with IncFile or CorpNet.
-They handle this along with so much more depending on your startup package.
+That said, you can hire an outside professional and pay up to $160/year, or get an agent free of charge for one year when you incorporate with IncFile or CorpNet.
+They’ll handle this and so much more!

-For your Virginia Corporation to be legally formed, file Articles of Incorporation with the VA State Corp Commission.
-It declares the basics of your brand for the public record including:
+To legally form your Virginia corporation, file Articles of Incorporation with the VA State Corp Commission.
+This document declares the basics of your brand for the public record, including:

-Appoint at least 1 initial Director who among other things will oversee the Virginia corporation until the first shareholder meeting where new directors will be voted in.
+Appoint at least one initial director who, among other things, will oversee the corporation until the first shareholder meeting (where new directors will be voted in).
 Prepare an “Incorporator Statement” with complete names and addresses of each director and keep it in your records book.
-Once elected, an initial meeting should:

-First of all, your corporation’s financials need to be separate from all other accounts or streams of financial data.
-Don’t just assume you should set it up where you or your team already have personal bank accounts.
+Your corporation’s financials need to be completely separate from all other accounts or streams of financial data.
+But when choosing a place to bank, don’t just assume you should start a corporate account wherever you already have a personal bank account.
 Would that be convenient?
-Yes, but keep in mind there are plenty of options – local, state, and national banks as well as credit unions.
+Yes, but keep in mind there are plenty of options out there, including local, state, and national banks (and credit unions).

-As a legally operating corporation in Virginia, you’re required to be 100% compliant with all relevant local/state/federal agencies.
-Ideally you should have an attorney or at least dedicate time to knocking this out yourself and doing the homework.
-That said, here are four resources to get started:
+To legally operate in Virginia, you’re required to be 100% compliant with all relevant local/state/federal agencies.
+Ideally you should work with an attorney, but at the very least you need to dedicate the time to knocking this out on your own.